tollwerk/TYPO3-ext-tw_eprivacy/README.md

 * **Public:** If not set, will not be shown in the frontend plugin.
 * **Title:** Human readable title.
 * **Mode:** Can be "Cookie" (default) or "Set".
 Sets can be used to group cookies together so that the user can accept or revoke all of them at once.
+* **Is third-party cookie:** Only available if mode is set to "Cookie".
+If checked, an additional description will be shown, warning the user that once he has given consent for this cookie, that cookie can not be deleted automatically even if the user revokes the consent.
+* **Third-party host:** If "Is third-party cookie" is checked, you should set the host/domain to inform the user where that external cookie comes from.
 * **Type:** The ePrivacy Subject Type. **Important:** This type must have "Needs consent" disabled, otherwise the user consent can not be saved correctly.
 See "ePrivacy Subject" above.
 * **Identifier:** Use this to check for consent with the given ViewHelper or TypoScript conditions.
 * **Provider:** Where does this cookie come from?
 Something like "Google", "TYPO3", "Company XY"..